Magne Hoseth: Early career

 Hoseth started his career in his local club IL Averøykameratene.
 In 1999 was he signed by Molde.

 Molde

 In his first season for the club from Romsdal he performed well both in the Tippeligaen and in the Champions League.
-His breakthrough came when he came in as a substitute and scored two goals against CSKA Moscow in the 1999–2000 UEFA Champions League 2nd qualifying round, second leg.
+His breakthrough came when he came in as a substitute and scored two goals against PFC CSKA Moscow in the 1999–2000 UEFA Champions League 2nd qualifying round, second leg.
 He was also a regular in the Norwegian youth national team.

 Copenhagen

 In the summer of 2004 Hoseth was transferred to the Danish team F.C.
 Copenhagen.
 He was very popular in Copenhagen, and was named 2004 player of the year at the club, despite playing only four months that calendar year.
 Because of his homesickness he wanted to go back to Norway and left the club in 2005.

 Vålerenga

 In June 2005 he was signed by Vålerenga from Oslo.
 He won the 2005 Tippeligaen while at the club.